neomn/Algorithms_Recap/README.md

-# Data Structure and Algorithm Problems and Solutions
+# a comprehensive list of algorithms related to the coding challenges

-This is a comprehensive list of common data structure and algorithm-related problems along with known algorithms to solve them.
+the list is not completed yet, under development

 ## Sorting Algorithms
 1. Bubble Sort